Movatterモバイル変換

 Vader appears in the animated seriesStar Wars Rebels (2014–2018), which takes place fourteen years after the conclusion ofThe Clone Wars.[71]
 He makes minor appearances throughout the first season, and plays a larger role in the second season.[83]
 At the beginning of the series, he leads a squad of Force-sensitiveImperial Inquisitors who kill Jedi andForce-sensitive children.
 Vader dispatchesthe Grand Inquisitor to hunt a Rebel cell onLothal, and later arrives personally to deal with the Rebel threat after the Inquisitor is killed.

 In the second-season premiere, Vader orchestrates the murder of Imperial Minister Maketh Tua, who tried to defect to the Rebellion, and confronts the two JediKanan Jarrus andEzra Bridger.
-When Vader attacks the fleet of the Phoenix Squadron, he discovers that Ahsoka is still alive and has joined the Rebel Alliance.[87]
+Vader single-handedly decimates the Phoenix Squadron and discovers that Ahsoka is still alive and has joined the Rebel Alliance.[84]
 She is overwhelmed when she recognizes Anakin under a "layer of hate".
-The Emperor then orders Vader to send another Inquisitor to capture her.[88]
+The Emperor then orders Vader to send another Inquisitor to capture her.[85]
 Later in the season, Ahsoka has a vision in which Anakin blames her for his fall to the dark side.
 In the season finale, Ahsoka duels with Vader inside a Sith Temple.
 As the episode concludes, Vader emerges from the ruins of the temple, while Ahsoka's fate is left unknown.

 Forces of Destiny